tweag/haskell-training/material/webapi.md

   | Null
 ```

+---

-and [`Parser a`](https://hackage.haskell.org/package/aeson-2.1.0.0/docs/Data-Aeson-Types.html#t:Parser) is the result of the parsing operation, which, if successful, returns a value of type `a`.
+[`Parser a`](https://hackage.haskell.org/package/aeson-2.1.0.0/docs/Data-Aeson-Types.html#t:Parser) is the result of the parsing operation, which, if successful, returns a value of type `a`.

 ---